-Failing to know the difference between their estimated retirement expenses and their expected sources of income could leave clients working well into their preferred retirement years and reflect poorly on you.
+Failing to know the difference between their estimated retirement expenses and their expected sources of income could leave clients working well into their preferred retirement years.

 As average life expectancy increases, knowing a client’s retirement income gap number takes on even more significance.
 And while income needs will likely change at different stages of life, estimating a client’s monthly expenses in retirement is the first step toward creating a strategy.

 There are a number of economic factors clients should be aware of that can affect their budget in retirement.
 For instance, a rise in the age for full Social Security benefits may translate into less than expected income.
 Plus, lower interest rates can mean reduced returns on some types of investments — not to mention unpredictable changes in tax rates.

 They should also be aware that their expenses will likely differ from their current monthly expenses.
 Items such as commuting costs may decrease while others like travel, recreation, and hobbies may increase.
 Inflation could also cause their monthly expenses to increase over time.